Characterizing the Yang-Lee zeros of the classical Ising model through dynamic quantum phase transitions: one-dimensional Ising model with imaginary magnetic field mapped to non-Hermitian dynamics

+which becomes negligible under the condition $N(\left|\theta\right| + \left|\beta h\right|)^3 \rightarrow 0$~\cite{Matsumoto}.
+In the following, we introduce the concept of the continuum limit from the perspective of quantum dynamics, and illustrate the condition above is naturally satisfied in the continuum limit.

-Thus, we establish an equivalence between canonical partition function $Z$ and Loschmidt amplitude in the continuum limit through Eq.~(\ref{eq:Loschmidtquan}), thereby mapping the classical Ising model to the quantum dynamics.
+Through Eq.~(\ref{eq:Loschmidtquan}), we establish an equivalence between canonical partition function $Z$ and Loschmidt amplitude in the continuum limit, thereby mapping the classical Ising model to the quantum dynamics.
 The appearance of zeros in the Loschmidt amplitude indicates the occurrence of dynamic quantum phase transitions during the quantum dynamics.
 Therefore, the Yang-Lee zeros of the classical Ising model with an imaginary magnetic field can be interpreted as dynamic quantum phase transitions in quantum dynamics driven by a non-Hermitian Hamiltonian, thereby endowing the Yang-Lee zeros with a new physical significance.
-According to the relation between the parameters in the classical-quantum correspondence of Eq.~(\ref{eq:parameter1}), if we fix the parameters $h_x$ and $h_z$ of the Hamiltonian in the quantum dynamics, then simply increasing the length $N$ of the classical Ising chain is equivalent to increasing the evolution time $t$ of the quantum system, ensuring that $\frac{t}{N}$ remains constant.
-To understand the significance of this ratio from the perspective of quantum dynamics, We first express time $t$ as $t=t_0 n_t$ with a variable $n_t$ and a fixed time interval $t_0$, and then divide each time interval $t_0$ into $n_{div}$ sub-intervals, to ensure that $N=n_{div}n_t$, so that the length of each sub-interval is equal to $\frac{t_0}{n_{div}}=\frac{t}{N}$.
-Thus, in the process of quantum dynamics, the continuum limit can be understood as $n_{div}\rightarrow\infty$.
+According to the relation between the parameters in the classical-quantum correspondence of Eqs.~(\ref{eq:parameter11}) and~(\ref{eq:parameter1}), if we fix the parameters $h_x$ and $h_z$ of the Hamiltonian in the quantum dynamics, then simply increasing the length $N$ of the classical Ising chain is equivalent to increasing the evolution time $t$ of the quantum system, ensuring that $\frac{t}{N}$ remains constant.
+To appreciate the significance of this ratio from the perspective of quantum dynamics, We first express the evolution time $t$ as $t=t_0 n_t$, where $t_0$ is a fixed time interval and $n_t$ is the number of intervals.
+We then divide each $t_0$ into $n_{div}$ sub-intervals, to ensure that $N=n_{div}n_t$, so that the duration of each sub-interval is equal to $\frac{t_0}{n_{div}}=\frac{t}{N}$ and remains constant.
+In other words, the evolution time $t$ of the quantum dynamics is divided into $N$ segments, each given by $\frac{t}{N}=\frac{t_0}{n_{div}}$.
+As $n_{div}\rightarrow\infty$, the length of each sub-interval approaches zero, with $\frac{t}{N}=\frac{t_0}{n_{div}}\rightarrow 0$, which we define as the continuum limit.
+Then, according to Eqs.~(\ref{eq:parameter11}) and~(\ref{eq:parameter1}), we have $N(\left|\theta\right| + \left|\beta h\right|)^3 = N\left(\frac{t}{N}\right)^3(\left|h_x\right| + \left|h_z\right|)^3 = \frac{n_{t}t_{0}^3}{n_{div}^2}(\left|h_x\right| + \left|h_z\right|)^3 \rightarrow 0$.
+Hence the error term in Eq.~(\ref{eq:errorterm}) is negligible in the continuum limit.